Humans come up with so many things that frustrate cats. That really hit home this week with my pet sitting cats.

 I’ve thought for a long time that most vets and people who design cat products are dog people and rarely, if ever, think like a cat.
 And this week confirmed my suspicions.
 The products are cute and appeal to humans.
 But to cats, they’re frustrating and really annoying.

-- Teeny Toys: Chasing a ball around a plastic circle or track can be great fun for a cat, but the small versions of these toys are just maddening and frustrating for an adult.
-When buying toys, think cat, not kitten and make sure the toy's big enough for your cat's full-grown paws and body.
+3. Teeny Toys are also near the top of my list of things that frustrate cats: Chasing a ball around a plastic circle or track can be great fun for a cat, but the small versions of these toys are just maddening and frustrating for an adult.
+When buying toys, think cat, not kitten, and make sure the toy’s big enough for your cat’s full-grown paws and body.

-- Covered Litter Boxes: There are many reasons to not use covered litter boxes, but the ones with the swinging doors are at the top of my list of The Worst Cat Products.
+5. Covered Litter Boxes: There are many reasons to not use covered litter boxes, but the ones with the swinging doors are at the top of my list of The Worst Cat Products.
 Ever.
-Would you like getting hit in the face by a plastic door every time you used the bathroom?
-Cats don't either!
+Would you like getting hit in the face by a plastic door every time you use the bathroom?
+Cats don’t either!

 Catching mice is a lot different from catching dry food, too.
 Mice move, make sounds and are interesting.
 Kibble encased in plastic just sits there doing nothing, giving the cat no reason to catch it.
-And getting it out of that plastic "tree" isn't easy.
-Ollie and Hobbs decided it wasn't worth the effort.
-How frustrating when you're hungry and want a quick snack...
+And getting it out of that plastic “tree” isn’t easy.
+Ollie and Hobbs decided it wasn’t worth the effort and gave up.
+How frustrating when you’re hungry and just want a quick snack…